Construction Best Practices

 Once they’ve automated processes to improve collaboration, efficiency and productivity, top contractors use all the data to continually improve and identify bottlenecks.

-One of the most reliable ways to make sure your company is continuously improving is to apply Six Sigma’s DMAIC approach.
+One of the most reliable ways to ensure your company continuously improves is to apply Six Sigma’s DMAIC approach.
 DMAIC, which stands for Define, Measure, Analyze, Improve and Control, is a data-driven improvement cycle used for improving, optimizing and stabilizing business processes and designs.

 Posted By